algerian-tech-makers/THETECHMAKERS-Mafkoud-V1.0-Sabaak-1/Projects/README.md

 ## Appendix

-Yopu find The video of presentation in ./assets folder ...
+You find The video of presentation in ./assets folder ...

 ## Tech Stack